asimoesmcartor/asimoesmcartor.github.io/README.md

 ### In Development (may look bad/weird)

-I am working on building out a new version of my photography site.
+Just a simple dev area where I test out various JavaScript things.